PJHkorea/time-density-tension/docs/00_dynamic_time_density.md

 > Here, **$\alpha$** represents the fine-structure constant ($\approx 1/137.036$), and **$\ln(2)$** represents the minimum Shannon entropy threshold ($1 \text{ bit}$) of quantum emergence.

+### 1.1 Physical Justification: Why the Fine-Structure Constant ($\alpha$) Governs Spacetime Expansion

+A foundational paradigm shift in TDT cosmology is the realization that cosmic expansion is not driven by an arbitrary "Dark Energy" fluid, but is a geometric back-reaction of the temporal fluid's non-linear dilution.

+The fine-structure constant ($\alpha$) natively dictates the coupling strength of gauge fields on the 2D holographic manifold.
+Because spacetime emergence is an informational process, the expansion rate of the 3D spatial bulk is strictly bounded by how efficiently quantum information scales across the boundary grid.

+The presence of $\alpha$ inside the interaction index $\gamma$ proves that the expansion of the universe is an electro-topological phenomenon: the geometric fabric of space stretches precisely to maintain a gauge-invariant equilibrium between discrete Planck-scale informational disruptions ($\ln 2$) and the smooth, continuous circular background field ($2\pi$).

 ---

 ### 2. The Complex Anchoring Hamiltonian Matrix ($\hat{H}_{\text{Anchor}}$)